jacoscaz/quadstore/README.md

 ```
 [
-  ['subject', 'predicate', 'object', contextKey],
+  ['subject', 'predicate', 'object', 'graph'],
-  ['object', contextKey, 'subject', 'predicate'],
+  ['object', 'graph', 'subject', 'predicate'],
-  [contextKey, 'subject', 'predicate', 'object'],
+  ['graph', 'subject', 'predicate', 'object'],
-  ['object', 'subject', 'predicate', contextKey],
+  ['object', 'subject', 'predicate', 'graph'],
-  ['predicate', 'object', contextKey, 'subject'],
+  ['predicate', 'object', 'graph', 'subject'],
-  [contextKey, 'predicate', 'object', 'subject'],
+  ['graph', 'predicate', 'object', 'subject'],
 ];
 ```

-This option, if present, **must** be set to an array of terms array, each of which **must** represent one of the 24 possible permutations of the four terms `subject`, `predicate`, `object` and `[context]`.
+This option, if present, **must** be set to an array of term arrays, each of which **must** represent one of the 24 possible permutations of the four terms `subject`, `predicate`, `object` and `graph`.
 Partial indexes are not supported.

 The store will automatically select which index(es) to use for a given query